kranthivp/Server_Log_File/README.md

 Step 14:- Localtunnel installation.

       !npm install -g localtunnel

-Step 15:- sql queries are executed on the database and output is shown in streamlit
+Step 15:- sql queries are executed and output is shown in streamlit